david-westreicher/alcazar/README.md

 TODO
 -----------
-* fix one loop problem (find loops and add the negated form to the formula)
+* use threading to get instant feedback for big puzzles

 Version
 ----